-I remember the year 2011 as the beginning of a process that I could no longer deny.
-I started to be bombarded with painful situations and events that now I see were meant to wake me up – they were supposed to be that intense because, if they weren’t, I would not start peeling off all the masks that needed to fall down.
+I remember the year 2011 as the unfolding of a spiritual process I could no longer deny.
+I started to be bombarded with more and more painful situations and events that I now see were meant to wake me up.
+They had to be intense, otherwise, I would have not begun peeling off the masks that needed to fall down.
 In 2013, I tried to pick up my life’s broken pieces and I turned to mindfulness as a way to cope with stress.
 I focused on what Buddhism had to teach about it and it was somewhat easy to dive into it.
 Yet the truth is that my learning efforts didn’t solve any of my problems at that time.